roysukanya16/Zabiea/README.md

-- 👋 Hi, I’m @Zabiea
+-  Hi, I’m Sukanya Roy
-- 👀 I’m interested in learning
+-  I’m interested in learning new skills.
-- 🌱 I’m currently learning new languages
+-  I’m currently pursuing MCA from Jadavpur University.
-- 📫 How to reach me? https://www.linkedin.com/in/sukanya-roy-188015235/
+-  How to reach me? https://www.linkedin.com/in/sukanya-roy-188015235/

 <!---
 Zabiea/Zabiea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.